amarpan/how-to-write-a-README/README.md

 |            | Instructions |
 |------------|--------------|
-| Note:      | Use number lists as opposed to lengthy paragraphs to make sure this section is easily readable
+| Note:      | Use number lists as opposed to lengthy paragraphs to make sure this section is easily readable.

 ## <h2  align="center">Technologies Used</h2>
  <img src="./images/BAD-TECHNOLOGIES-USED.png">